scttfrdmn/pctl/PROJECT_ANALYSIS.md

 4. **Configuration Complexity**
    - ParallelCluster configuration files are verbose and technical
    - Steep learning curve for users familiar with traditional HPC environments
-   - No reusable configuration patterns or templates
+   - No reusable configuration patterns or seeds

 ### Target Audience